openSUSE/news-o-o/_posts/2010-10-09-opensuse-weekly-news-issue-144-is-out.markdown

 "There are many articles that explain the different characteristics of the distributions of Linux, today I also want to try it my way.

 If every Linux distribution was a food, which would you choose to eat?
-Iâ€™ll try to resume for every distro the keywords that come to my mind thinking at it and see whatâ€™s the first Food result that google image give with these words and the word food."
+I’ll try to resume for every distro the keywords that come to my mind thinking at it and see what’s the first Food result that google image give with these words and the word food."